-- Students have no grades lower than C (including C-, D+, D, F) in any class - Students demonstrate leadership responsibility - Students shows consistent and continuous progress in all areas of assessment throughout the academic year - Student-drivers must comply with Massachusetts laws regarding driving and passengers Consequences for violating these criteria or any Academy rule may include suspension or revocation of this privilege for any period of time, at the discretion of the administration.
-Additionally, if seniors are late (meaning not in the Common Room at 8:40 AM) to school on a given day, they lose open campus privileges for that day.
-If seniors are late to school for two days within a 5-day period, open campus 26 privileges will be suspended for 5 days, beginning on the same day as the second tardy, i.e., if a student is late on a Monday and then again on a Thursday, privileges are lost for Thursday through the following Wednesday.
-Assuming no further tardies within that 5-day period, that student could resume their privileges on Thursday.
-If tardies do occur within the 5-day period, one day per tardy would be added to that suspension period.
+- Students have no grades lower than C (including C-, D+, D, F) in any class - Students demonstrate leadership responsibility

+- Students shows consistent and continuous progress in all areas of assessment throughout the academic year - Student-drivers must comply with Massachusetts laws regarding driving and passengers Consequences for violating these criteria or any Academy rule may include suspension or revocation of this privilege for any period of time, at the discretion of the administration.
+Multiple/frequent tardies to school can result in the suspension of off campus privileges.